Tejasjagdale/FitTrackNew/GITHUB_INTEGRATION_SETUP.md

 ## Security Notes

-✓ **Your token is stored securely in your browser's local storage**
+✓ **Your token is stored only in `.env` file (not in the browser)**
+- The `.env` file is never committed to Git (protected by `.gitignore`)
+- It's only read by Vite during build time as environment variables
 - It's never sent anywhere except to GitHub's official API
 - It's not sent to any third-party servers
-- It stays on your device

 ⚠ **Important**:
-- Don't share your token with anyone
+- Don't share your `.env` file with anyone
 - If you accidentally expose your token, regenerate it on GitHub
 - The token has full access to your repositories
+- Each device that runs the app needs its own `.env` file with the token

 ## Troubleshooting

 ### "Invalid token" Error
-- Make sure you copied the full token correctly
+- Make sure you copied the full token correctly into `.env`
 - Check that you created a token with `repo` scope
-- Regenerate a new token and try again
+- Regenerate a new token and update your `.env` file
+- Restart the dev server or rebuild the app for changes to take effect

 ### "Failed to update file" Error
 - Ensure the file exists at `workoutData.json` in your repository
 - Check your GitHub repository settings (make sure it's not archived)
-- Try removing and re-adding your token
+- Try regenerating and updating your token in `.env`
+- Restart the app

-### "Could not get file SHA" Error
+### "GitHub token not configured" Error
-- The file might not exist in your repository
-- Create an empty `workoutData.json` file in your GitHub repository first
-- Then try syncing again
+- Your `.env` file is missing the `VITE_GITHUB_TOKEN` variable
+- Add your token to `.env` file
+- Restart the dev server or rebuild the app
+- The app will only show "Sync to GitHub" button if token is configured

 ### Data Not Syncing
-- Verify your token is configured in Settings
+- Verify your `.env` file has `VITE_GITHUB_TOKEN` set
+- Restart the dev server or rebuild the app after changing `.env`
 - Check your internet connection
 - Look at the browser console (F12) for error messages